VForWaTer/hydrobox/docs/examples/discharge.rst

 pandas.
 This example will load a discharge time series from Hofkirchen in Germany, gauging the Danube river.
 The data is provided by `Gewässerkundlicher Dienst Bayern`_ under a CC BY 4.0 license.
-Therefore, this example will also illustrate, how you can combine pandas and hydrobox to produce nice regime plots with just a few lines of code.
+Therefore, this example will also illustrate how you can combine pandas and hydrobox to produce nice regime plots with just a few lines of code.

 .. _Gewässerkundlicher Dienst Bayern: https://gkd.bayern.de